-School cancellations will be announced on our Facebook page, ClassDojo and Brightwheel.
-If the Triad school district is closed, we will be closed.
-There may also be days that Triad remains open and we are closed.
-Our parking lot can sometimes be very icy and we may close for safety of staff and families.
+School cancellations will be announced on KMOV, KSDK and FOX channels.
+We will also send out a notification with our Brightwheel app and on our Facebook page.
 If we have an accumulation of 3 or more snow days, we will prorate tuition or add additional days to our calendar.
 The first two snow days will not be prorated or made up.
 Parents will be notified of the make-up schedule.